 The techniques Osteopaths use depend on the individual patient and their condition.

 Cranial Osteopaths view the body as a unique, interconnected, self-healing system.
 They believe that the structure and the function of the body are closely related, and a disturbance in the body’s framework can interrupt the natural function of multiple systems, causing a wide range of symptoms.
 Cranial osteopathy is a specific type of extremely gentle osteopathic treatment, which focuses on relieving stress and tension throughout the body.
-Because it’s such a gentle form of therapy, it can be practised on people with a wide range of conditions, and is suitable for all ages, from newborns to the elderly.
+Because it’s such a gentle form of therapy, it can be practiced on people with a wide range of conditions, and is suitable for all ages, from newborns to the elderly.

 Cranial osteopaths are trained to feel and interpret a very delicate, rhythmic shape change that exists in all body tissues.
 This motion, called ‘Involuntary Motion’ or ‘Cranial Rhythm,’ comes about due to the particular movement of cerebrospinal fluid bathing the spinal cord and the pull of the soft tissue connexions to the cranial bones.
 This involves a rhythmical elongation and narrowing, followed by a shortening and widening.
 This cycle repeats approximately every 10 seconds, and is separate to the rhythm generated through breathing.